-DFTG 2300 - Drafting Technology Practicum 3 Credits
+DFTG 2300 - Drafting Technology Practicum/Internship 3

 Provides an approved industry-like setting where the student develops and sharpens skills.
 Emphasis is placed on production standards achievement and quality control.
+This is an approved elective for the Drafting Technology A.A.S. and Diploma.

-DFTG 2400 - Drafting Technology Pract 4 Credits
+DFTG 2400 - Drafting Technology Practicum/Internship 4 4 Credits

 Provides an approved industry-like setting where the student develops and sharpens skills.
 Emphasis is placed on production standards achievement and quality control.
+This is an approved elective for the Drafting Technology A.A.S. and Diploma.